justinHCI/proaxis-ai/about.md

 ---

 <div class="text-center mb-4">
-  <p class="hero-subtitle">Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Proaxis AI was founded by leading experts in conversational AI research.</p>
+  <p class="hero-subtitle">Proaxis AI was founded by leading experts in conversational AI research.
+We believe that designing conversational AI requires a deep undestanding of human communication, technological solutions, and user needs.</p>
 </div>

 ## Our Story

-Proaxis AI was founded by leading experts in conversational AI research from University College Dublin's renowned HCI research community.
+Proaxis AI was founded by leading experts in conversational AI research with ties to Dublin, Ireland's renowned HCI and UX research community.
 With deep roots in academic research and a commitment to translating cutting-edge science into practical solutions, our team brings together decades of experience in human-computer interaction, natural language processing, and conversational system design.

 Founded in 2025 and incorporated in the United States, Proaxis AI bridges the gap between world-class research and industry applications.
 Our founders and team members maintain strong ties with University College Dublin, home to one of Europe's largest HCI research groups and the SFI ADAPT Centre for AI-driven content technologies.